-A subscriber can use any string of characters after the identifier.
+Subscribers can be anonymous or pseudonymous.
+For the latter option, subscribers have to begin the "/CN= entry" with the fixed string 'pseudo: '.
+A subscriber can use any string of characters after the fixed string 'pseudo: '.
 SwissSign or its RAs reserve the right to reject certificate requests or revoke certificates containing offensive or misleading information or names protected by legislation and infringing rights of others.
 However, SwissSign AG is not obliged to verify lawful use of such names.
 SwissSign AG reserves the right to decline any request for anonymity or pseudonymity.
 Anonymous or pseudonymous common names are available on a "first come, first served" basis.
 Chapter 3.1.6 applies.